ROKOLYT/Synthesia-video-to-sheets/readme.md

 ## Leftmost Key

-The leftmost key can be determined by counting the keys to the left of C4.
-The C4 key is ```key = 60```.
-Maybe in the future I'll implement some logic to figure out the leftmost.
-If you want to do it feel free to contribute.
+The leftmost key can be identified by counting the keys to the left of C4.
+The C4 key corresponds to `key = 60`.
+In the future, I may implement logic to automatically determine the leftmost key.
+If you are interested in contributing, feel free to submit a pull request.

+## Offset

+Adjust the offset until the red dots align with both the black and white keys. **Ensure the red dots are not positioned at the very top of the keys, as some videos may have light effects in that area.**

 ## Contributing